rethinkdb/www/_posts/2016-03-30-rethinkdb-performance-report.md

 In the full report you can find the specifics of the tests and learn more about latency distributions as we scaled up to 16 server clusters for each workload.

-<a class="post-link button outlined dark" href="https://rethinkdb.com/docs/performance-reports/2-1-5-performance-report/">See the full performance report</a>
+<a class="post-link button outlined dark" href="https://rethinkdb.com/docs/performance-reports/2-1-5-performance-report/">See the full performance report <i class="right-arrow"></a>

 **Notes:**